noahvanhaute/post-install/README.md

 ## Perquisites

-- `git` must be installed
+- `git` must be installed.
-- A working ssh setup for GitHub is expected by default
+- A working ssh setup for GitHub is expected by default.
+- You run the script as a user.

 ## Usage